 It seems that another gym gadget hits the market each day.
 Some pieces of equipment are vital to proper fitness, while others are better left on the shelf.
-We asked Chris Guerrero, founder and president of CrossFit Westchester, just what belongs in virtually any home gym.
+We asked Chris Guerrero, founder and president of CrossFit Westchester, just what belongs in virtually any home gym in the Hudson Valley.

 When it comes to getting in that cardio, Guerrero recommends reaching for a rowing machine “An amazing full body exercise machine that also conserves space, this is one of the best ways to get full-body high intensity interval training done on one piece of equipment,” he says.